-description: define default settings for tokens.
+define default settings for tokens.
 These default settings are used when new tokens are generated.
 The default settings will not affect already enrolled tokens.

-arguments:

-DefaultMaxFailCount - Default value for the maximum allowed authentication failures usually 6 or 8

-DefaultSyncWindow - Default value for the synchronization window returns:

-DefaultCountWindow - Default value for the coutner window DefaultOtpLen - Default value for the OTP value length - a json result with a boolean "result": true exception: if an error occurs an exception is serialized and returned set a configuration key or a set of configuration entries parameter are generic keyname=value pairs.

-DefaultResetFailCount - Default value, if the FailCounter should be reset on successful authentication [TruelFalse]
+- DefaultMaxFailCount Default value for the maximum allowed authentication failures - DefaultSyncWindow Default value for the synchronization window - DefaultCountWindow Default value for the counter window - DefaultOtpLen Default value for the OTP value length usually 6 or 8 - DefaultResetFailCount Default value, if the FailCounter should be reset on successful authentication [TruelFalse]